 The modern warehouse, pallet racking systems, and the Industrial Revolution

-A planned and efficient warehouse with organised pallet racking systems that categorically stores items en masse has its roots in the industrial revolution.
+A planned and efficient warehouse with organised pallet racking systems that categorically stores items en masses has its roots in the industrial revolution.
 The modern warehouse meant that humans could produce huge surpluses that allowed for jobs beyond farming and making things from raw materials.
 This surplus has been hugely important in human history.
 As John Green puts it, if you live somewhere other than a farm, enjoy free education, eat blueberries during the winter, or live anything even resembling a modern lifestyle, then you have the Industrial Revolution to thank.
 And without warehouses or pallet racking systems, the Industrial Revolution could not have happened.

 Warehouses today and the importance of SEMA approved pallet racking inspections